rocult/script-template/installation/INSTALLATION_INITIAL.md

 2. Run `pesde install` to install all of the dependencies

 > [!WARNING]
 > DO NOT use any other toolchain managers like rokit or aftman to install pesde.
-For reaosns why, please read their documentation.
+For reasons why, please read their documentation.

 From here, we have package dependencies which are like libraries we can use in our script.
 This is faciliated by [wally](https://github.com/UpliftGames/wally) which pesde can use.